ZackarySantana/mongo-openfeature-go/README.md

 Matches on the key 'user_id'.
 If it's matched, it will inform the OpenFeature SDK of it's 'VariantID' and 'ValueData'.
 It also has `Priority` of 100, which is used to determine which rule supercedes others when multiple rules match.
 Higher priority rules will take precedence over lower priority ones.
 The only exception is the [OverrideRule](#overriderule), which is documented under that rule.

-The list of rules includes:
+The list of standard rules includes:

 -   [ExactMatchRule](#exactmatchrule)
 -   [RegexRule](#regexrule)